pkivolowitz/asm_book/section_1/hello_world/README.md

-Here is the code to a program that prints to the console, the contents of `argv`, that is: the command line arguments specified when the program is run from the shell.
+Here is the code to a program that prints to the console, the contents of `argv`, that is: the command line arguments specified when the program is run from the shell (command line).

 ```c++
 #include <iostream>                                                     // 1